hypo69/hypotez/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_md_en.md

    - `param` (str): Description of the `param` parameter.
    - `param1` (Optional[str | dict | str], optional): Description of the `param1` parameter.
 Defaults to `None`.
    **Examples**
-   - Examples of defining the class and working with the class.
+   - Examples of class definition and working with the class.

    ## Class Methods